What Is a Site Survey? Your Guide to Network Planning

 Predictive

 A predictive survey uses software to simulate WiFi coverage based on a floor plan and known characteristics of the space and equipment.
 This type of survey is useful when planning a new network installation or when physical access to a site is limited.
+A key advantage is that NetSpot now offers this predictive survey functionality on Android, a feature that distinctly sets it apart from many competing solutions.

 When Is a Site Survey Done for a Wireless Network?